dk-5599/Doordash-Assessment-/README.md

 2. **Financial Impact Assessment**: Calculate the total financial loss caused by fraudulent chargebacks.
 3. **Correlation Analysis**: Investigate correlations between various transaction features and fraudulent behavior.
 4. **Predictive Modeling**: Develop a machine learning model to predict fraudulent transactions based on key features.

+## Assumptions

+- Selected features are assumed to be relevant and informative for predicting fraud.
+- Missing values are filled with zero, assuming no chargeback occurred in those cases.
+- Correlation results are interpreted as indicative of potential relationships, not definitive causation.

 ## Methodology